Investment Capital Loan

 - The partnership agreement is based on mile-stones, after each milestone has been achieved, new loans are made possible.
 Moreover, further loans are only granted if the business is well managed according to periodical bank accounts statements, programme achievement surveys, as well as auditing reports.

-- The funds are usually paid back within a period of one to three years.
+- The funds are paid back within a period of one to three years.

-After maximum three years the company is expected to be self sustained.
+After maybe three years the company shall be self-sustained.

 - The loans are always combined with coaching targeting evaluation planning, impact survey management, branding & public relations and accounting as well as annual external auditing.
 The interest from the programme is used to co-fund programme coaching and auditing.

-- Each new loan is prepared benefitting from an ambitious loan-taker agreement, where the special conditions of the loan-taker are paid attention to.
+- Each new loan is prepared benefiting from an ambitious loan-taker agreement, where the special conditions of the loan-taker are paid attention to.

-The RISEinvest programme is managed by HR&S and the ActionInvest by Action10 and HR&S together.
+The ActionInvest is managed by Action10 and HR&S together.

-As a result of that HR&S is reaching out to the under-served poputions and is operating in aid prone the risk with giving out loans is high.
+As a result of that HR&S is reaching out to the under-served populations and is operating in aid prone the risk with giving out loans is high.